-As a condition for participation in Phase 2 of the Pilot Project, a QSE must meet the conditions described in this section.
-Note that the QSE associated with a proposed ADER must submit the information identified in c.1 and c.2 below, while the Resource Entity for the proposed ADER must submit the registration and qualification information in c.3 through c.5, below.
+As a condition for participation in Phase 3 of the Pilot Project, a QSE must meet the conditions described in this section.
+Note that the QSE associated with a proposed ADER must submit the information identified in c.1, c.2, and c.6 (if applicable) below, while the Resource Entity for the proposed ADER must submit the registration and qualification information in c.3 through c.5, below.

 QSE must provide written consent from DSP (See Appendix A)